Guidance for Industry No. 263: Transition of Remaining Over-the-Counter Antibiotics to Prescription Status

-The expectation is that companies will complete the process of transitioning antibiotics affected by GFI #263 to prescription status by June 11, 2023, at the latest.
-Therefore, product with the new labeling may appear at retail locations months in advance of this deadline.
-The timing will depend on when manufacturers begin printing new labels and inventory turnover in the supply chain.
-Keep in mind, product displaying the new labeling can only be sold or dispensed on a veterinary prescription, even if the transaction takes place before the June 2023 deadline.
+The expectation is that antibiotics affected by GFI #263 will transition to prescription status by June 11, 2023, at the latest.
+Therefore, product with revised labeling will begin to appear around that time but it will depend on when manufacturers begin printing labels and inventory turnover in the supply chain.
+Keep in mind, product displaying the revised label can only be sold or dispensed on a veterinary prescription, even if the transaction takes place before the June 11, 2023 deadline.

 I don’t own livestock, such as cattle or pigs, but I do use some of the antibiotics affected by GFI #263 in other species.
 Will I still need a prescription?

 A prescription will be required regardless of the species the antibiotics are used in.

 I don’t use a veterinarian.
 How do I ensure I have access to antibiotics once the changes occur?

 You will need to work with a veterinarian to ensure continued access.
 For a veterinarian to issue a prescription, a veterinarian-client-patient-relationship (VCPR) must be established.
 In Missouri, this means a veterinarian is acquainted with the keeping and care of your animal(s) either by examination or timely visits to the operation where the animal(s) is kept.
 You will need to contact a local veterinarian for further details about requirements of a VCPR.